Healthdirect Free Australian health advice you can count on.

 Plant-based proteins

-• Legumes: Legumes are high protein and contain other nutrients that can lower cholesterol, as well as fibre.
+• Legumes — are high protein and contain other nutrients that can lower cholesterol, as well as fibre.
 Good choices include beans, chickpeas, lentils, split peas and soybeans.

-• Tofu: Tofu is high in protein and is a good substitute for meat or poultry.
+• Tofu — is high in protein and is a good substitute for meat or poultry.

 Animal-based proteins

-• Fish and seafood: 2-3 serves of fish or seafood a week is good for the heart.
+• Fish and seafood — 2-3 serves of fish or seafood a week is good for your heart.
 A serve is 150g.

-• Eggs: Eggs contain high protein as well as vitamin A, E and B12, selenium choline and iron and cholesterol.
-If you have high cholesterol, type 2 diabetes or heart disease you should not eat more than 7 eggs a week.
+• Eggs — contain lots of protein as well as vitamin A, E and B12, selenium choline, iron and cholesterol.
+Limit yourself to 7 eggs a week if you have: high cholesterol, type 2 diabetes or heart disease.

-• Red meat: Red meat is an excellent source of protein, but it has been linked to heart disease and stroke so limit it to 1 to 3 meals of lean red meat per week.
+• Red meat — is an excellent source of protein, but it has been linked to heart disease and stroke.
+Limit red meat to 1 to 3 meals a week.
 Red meat includes beef, veal, pork, lamb and kangaroo.

-• Dairy: Protein is found in milk, cheese and yoghurt.
+• Dairy — protein is found in milk, cheese and yoghurt.
 These also contain calcium and protect against disease.
-Choosing mostly low-fat varieties is best for health.
+Choosing mostly low-fat varieties is best for your health.

 Protein is also found in processed meats such as ham and salami.
-But these tend to be high fat and high salt and contain a lot of additives.
-It is best to avoid or limit processed meats.
+But these tend to be high in fat, high in salt and contain a lot of additives.
+It’s best to avoid or limit the amount of processed meat you eat.

 High-protein diets